EmbryoPhenomics/vuba/docs/creating-interfaces.rst

 Creating interfaces
 ===================

-Vuba provides a series of OpenCV HighGUI contrustors for easily creating image analysis user interfaces.
+Vuba provides a series of OpenCV HighGUI contructors for easily creating image analysis user interfaces.
 All of these contructors are based around the base constructor class: :py:class:`~vuba.BaseGUI`.
 This class provides a series of decorators that allow us to code up complex interfaces using simple, declarative code.

 Single trackbar interfaces
 --------------------------